djvill/APLS/doc/Transcription-Convention.md

 Once you've [set up the transcription file](#file-setup), transcription consists of two tasks: [**segmenting**](#segmentation) the file into turns, and [**annotating**](#annotation) the turns.
 In other words, you first figure out who is speaking when, then you figure what they said.

-In this document, `fixed-width font` is used for things you actually type into the transcription program (Elan or Praat).
+In this document, `fixed-width font` is used for things you actually type into the transcription program (Elan or Praat), and _italics_ are used for menu commands (i.e., buttons you click).

+{% include toggle.html id="trs-toggle" leftText="Select your transcription program:" label1="Elan" label2="Praat" labelWidth="3em" %}

 {% include page_toc.html collapsible=true %}